Is “Nothing” Sacred?

 Emptiness – as a principle and as the means to liberation – is the unique insight and the core doctrine of Buddhism.
 Emptiness in the Buddhist sense does not mean “nothing.”
 It does not mean “nothing is real” or that nothing matters.
 Quite the opposite.

-When you hear a Japanese kyudo sensei – traditional archery teacher – talk about becoming “one with the target,” and having “no intention” to release the arrow we can hear the instruction in Japanese martial arts that points to the non-duality of subject, object, action, will and technique.
-We can hear some echo of Bodhidharma’s message, over a long chain of teacher to student transmission.
+When you hear a Japanese kyudo sensei – traditional archery teacher – talk about becoming “one with the target,” and having “no intention” to release the arrow we can hear an instruction, applied to Japanese martial arts, that points to the non-duality of subject, object, action, will and technique.
+We can hear an echo of Bodhidharma’s message.

-Eugen Herrigel’s account of his kyudo study in Japan, Zen In der Kunst Des Bogenschiessens, Zen in the Art of Archery, presents this explicitly as Zen practice.
+Eugen Herrigel’s account of his kyudo study in Japan in the 1920s, Zen in the Art of Archery, presents this explicitly as Zen practice.

-Bodhidharma did not use combatives as an example.
-But in the warrior tradition, especially in the Japanese Zen presentation of his ideas, this example is common.
+Bodhidharma did not use combatives as a teaching example.
+But in the warrior traditions of East Asia, especially in the Japanese Zen presentation of his ideas, this example is common.

-References in literature and in teacher-lectures to ‘becoming your opponent’ or to “becoming one with the target” can sound absurd unless you know this source material, and understand the phenomenological insight the language is intended to convey and to cultivate in the mind of the practitioner.
-It can seem like word play, but in doing the work to understand the conditional dependence of the conventional definitions we apply to our experience provides an insight that frees us from mental rigidity and misunderstanding.
+References in literature and in teacher-lectures to ‘becoming your opponent’ or to “becoming one with the target” or having “no intention to strike” can sound absurd unless you know this source material, and understand the phenomenological insight the language is intended to convey and to cultivate in the mind of the practitioner.
+It can seem like word play, but doing the work to understand the conditional dependence of the conventional definitions we apply to our experience provides an insight that frees us from mental rigidity and misunderstanding.
+It makes us better practitioners and fighters.

 The premise for the martial exponents who united Mind Only philosophy with martial prowess was that understanding reality yields skill-in-means within the conventions of this world, as well as liberation from suffering forever.
 This is appealing.
 (Whether, in the context of warrior training this is true, is a different question.)

-Directing one’s mind to the fundamental insight – the nature of reality, emptiness – united for many serious practitioners their worldly objectives and their transcendent ones.
+Directing one’s mind to the nature of reality, to understanding emptiness – united for many serious practitioners their worldly objectives and their transcendent ones.
 This union infused everything they did with purpose.
+The mundane overflowed with meaning; the transcendent was near at hand.

 Mind Only philosophy is a vast, exquisitely reasoned system of thought which may take a lifetime of study to master.
-To try to encapsulate its teaching in one line is not possible.
-To point to it with pithy epigrams is customary in martial arts.
+To try to encapsulate its doctrines in one line or a few phrases is not possible.
+To point to its essence with pithy epigrams is customary in martial arts and Zen.

 Here are four ways ‘emptiness’ has been interpreted in martial arts and elsewhere: 1.
 Vacuity, 2.
 Nihilism, 3.
 Non-obstruction, and 4.
 No-Self and Interdependence.

 These categories can be described individually.
-In practice, in the minds of practitioners, as revealed in their actions, and in the language they use to define them, the boundaries are not completely discrete.
+In practice, in the minds of practitioners, as revealed in their actions, and in the language they use to define them, the boundaries are fluid.
+It seems that individual writers, practitioners and teachers cross these boundaries – during a lifetime of practice, in a moment of insight, sometimes within a single sentence.
+The categories are useful to clarify our own understanding.

 Interpretation 1: Emptiness as Vacuity